 If you travel with your laptop, the weight of the sleeve might be an issue you need to consider.
 Nylon and polyester are the lightest options, while a hard sleeve weighs the most.

 Do you need a sleeve that will protect your laptop from water?
 Most sleeves provide some water protection from light rain and a small spill in your bag.
 But if there's potential for more weather exposure or you frequently travel with your laptop and a water bottle in the same bag, you might want a sleeve with more protection.
 Some are water resistant, which means a little water won't make it through the sleeve.
 Others are water repellent, which means the water will bead and flow off the sleeve.

 Some hard sleeves are advertised as waterproof, but water might still be able to enter through the sleeve’s closure.

 Leather: Leather and suede are other materials you will find, and both look professional and luxurious.
 These are usually lined with a softer material like fleece to protect the exterior of the laptop.

 Hard: Hard sleeves are made of plastic and have foam or cloth liners.

 Padding adds shock absorption to the sleeve.
-Some materials like neoprene don't need extra padding because they absorb energy on their own, but most of the others need at least a thin layer.
+Some materials, like neoprene, don't need the extra padding because they absorb energy on their own, but most of the others need at least a thin layer.
 After all, the thicker the padding, the more protection the sleeve offers.
 Some slim models have little if any padding and protect the laptop from scratches and nicks more than falls.

 If all you need to do is grab your laptop and go, a carrying handle and/or strap on the sleeve can be convenient.
 Some models have a handle on the long side of the laptop while others place it on the short end.
 Handle location is really a matter of personal preference rather than practicality.